Simon Godwin

-Simon Godwin is an English theatre director based in Washington, DC, where he is currently serving as artistic director of the Shakespeare Theatre Company.
-Previously he was based in London, serving as associate director of London's National Theatre, associate director of the Royal Court Theatre and associate director at Bristol Old Vic.
+Simon Godwin is artistic director of the Shakespeare Theatre Company in Washington, D.C.
+He was previously associate director of London's National Theatre, associate director of the Royal Court Theatre, and associate director at Bristol Old Vic.

-Education
+Early life and education

+Godwin was educated at Anna Scher Theatre School, an independent stage school in Islington in north London.
+Whilst at school, he appeared in the 1991 BBC adaptation of Five Children and It.

+He attended the St Catharine's College, Cambridge at the University of Cambridge, where he studied English.
+He had a cameo role in The Killings at Badgers Drift, the very first episode of Midsummer Murders, playing a student actor.

-Godwin was educated at St Albans School and Anna Scher Theatre School, an independent stage school in Islington in north London, followed by the St Catharine's College, Cambridge, where he studied English.
-In 2005 he began a two-year post graduate program at the London International School of Performing Arts (LISPA) where he studied physical theatre and devising.
+In 2005, he began a two-year post graduate program at the London International School of Performing Arts (LISPA), where he studied physical theatre and devising.

 Career

 Simon began directing at Cambridge, and after graduating he began producing classical work including Romeo and Juliet for the Cambridge Arts Theatre and the Marlowe Society.
 Godwin was then assistant director to Dominic Dromgoole and Tim Supple.
 He then founded Stray Dogs Theatre Company producing Inkle and Yarico, as well as Eurydice at the BAC before it transferred to the Whitehall Theatre in the West End, which made it one of the youngest companies ever to have work staged in London's West End.
 This was followed by All's Well That Ends Well for a national tour.

 In 2001 Simon became associate director at the Royal and Derngate Theatres in Northampton where he worked as the deputy to the artistic director, Rupert Goold and directed seven main stage shows, including The Seagull, Habeas Corpus, Relatively Speaking and with Salisbury Playhouse, and Quartermaine's Terms by Simon Gray.

 In 2008 he joined Tom Morris, as the associate director of The Bristol Old Vic, where he directed The Little Mermaid, Krapp's Last Tape/A Kind of Alaska, Faith Healer and Far Away.

 At the Tabard Theatre his production of The Country by Martin Crimp was well received, and in 2008 he became part of the Royal Court International Residency.
 At the Almeida Theatre in 2009 he directed All The Little Things We Crushed by Joel Horwood, followed by a critically acclaimed national tour of The Winter's Tale for Schtanhaus and Nuffield Theatre Southampton, in association with Headlong.

 In 2009 Simon became associate director of the Royal Court.
 While there Simon directed seven world premieres, including Routes, If You Don't Let Us Dream, We Won't Let You Sleep, NSFW, The Witness, Goodbye to All That, The Acid Test, and Wanderlust, for which he was longlisted for Evening Standard Awards Best Newcomer in 2010.

 Godwin subsequently joined Bristol Old Vic as associate director, directing productions of Far Away (Caryl Churchill) and Faith Healer (Brian Friel).
 The latter was subsequently remounted in 2012 as part of the Hong Kong Arts Festival.

 In 2012 Simon was awarded the inaugural Evening Standard/Burberry Award for an Emerging Director.